This help page is for version 6.3. The latest available help is for version 6.4.

-In addition, CPU and memory usage counters are simulated for Linux/Unix machines via SNMP, and via VMWare interfaces for ESX servers.
+In addition, CPU and memory usage counters are simulated for Linux/Unix machines via SNMP, and via VMWare interfaces for ESX servers, and via IPMI for those devices such as the Dell DRAC/iDRAC and HP iLO.
 Monitoring and charting those values is now as easy as with a Windows server.

 Once a counter has been chosen, alerting criteria are specified.
 A threshold (low or high) and the amount of time the threshold has to be exceeded before actions are fired can be given.
 If the theshold is passed, the offending counter and its current value will be part of the action description.

 If you choose the Advanced Options button, the dialog changes and you are given richer threshold options, which include rate of change, checking for values within a range, or not alerting at all and just collecting data.

 Each time a performance counter is measured and checked, it is also recorded in a database in order to generate historical reports.

 For the charting to work correctly, it's important to specify the correct unit of the counter.
 The monitor will correctly correctly guess the unit for some common counters, but you will need to set it for others.

 If the counter value cannot be represented by an existing unit, you might be able to scale it.
 For example, imagine the counter is MBps, but the available unit is Mbps.
 To correctly record the value, you should set the scale to: